 How Much Does Landlord Insurance Cost?

-Landlord insurance usually costs more than rental homeowners insurance, typically 15% to 25% more.
+When comparing landlord insurance vs homeowners insurance cost, landlord policies are typically 15% to 25% more than rental homeowners insurance.
 That’s because renting out a property comes with extra risks, like tenant damage or longer repair times after a covered loss.

 Your premium depends on things like location, building size and age, the type of rental (short-term or long-term), and what coverage options you choose.
 While the cost is higher, the peace of mind is worth it!